ArtHitParade

 In 1993, when Roy Lichtenstein focuses on the female nude, he actually starts two different lines of images.
 In one of them, the woman is nude in her apartment, busy in her daily activities.
 The other set shows her in bust, centered in a bold close-up composition where the frame is cutting hair, arms and lower breast.

 Same as Munch, Lichtenstein is a great picture maker who prepares prints.
 Prints from his later career, after almost twenty years, regularly appear on the market.
-A printed copy of the 1994 nude with blue hair, 130 x 80 cm, was sold for $ 320K including premium by Christie's on October 30, 2013.
+A printed copy of the 1994 nude with blue hair, 130 x 80 cm, was sold for $ 320K by Christie's on October 30, 2013.

-The paintings on this theme are still rare at auction.
-A Seductive Girl painted on canvas in 1996, 127 x 183 cm, is estimated $ 22M , for sale by Christie's in New York on November 12.
+A Seductive Girl painted on canvas in 1996, 127 x 183 cm, was sold for $ 31.5M from a lower estimate of $ 22M by Christie's on November 12, 2013.

 This pretty blonde on her bed is a sister of the young women painted by Roy thirty years earlier after copying images in the comic books.
 Her texture is also composed of colored dots more or less densely arranged for bringing the perspective.